TL;DR, what paying a contractor actually costs

 Rippling

-Pricing model, as published: Rippling does not publish a flat per-contractor headline price.
+Pricing model, as published: Rippling does not publish a flat monthly or headline price.
 As of May 2026, rippling.com/pricing describes pricing as per-employee per-month for most products but directs buyers to request a custom quote rather than listing a contractor figure.
 Treat Rippling’s contractor pricing as quote-based.

 Rippling bundles contractor payments into a wider HR, IT, and spend management suite.
 Because the contractor rate is quote-based and modular, a clean per-contractor cost comparison is not possible from the public page.
 You would need a sales conversation to get a number to budget against.